How to use the HyperEVM

 Currency Symbol: HYPE

-You can send HYPE to the HyperEVM from your Spot balances and vice versa by clicking the “Transfer to EVM” button on the Balances table for HYPE on https://app.hyperliquid.xyz/trade.
+You can send assets to the HyperEVM from your Spot balances on HyperCore and vice versa by clicking the “Transfer to/from EVM” button on the Balances table of the Trade or Portfolio pages or clicking the "EVM <-> Core Transfer" button at the top of the Portfolio page.

-Sending from the HyperEVM to your Spot balances costs gas in HYPE.
+Sending from the HyperEVM to your Spot balances costs gas in HYPE on the HyperEVM.
+Sending from your Spot balances to the HyperEVM cost gas in HYPE on HyperCore (Spot).

 Various teams are building applications, tooling, etc. on the HyperEVM.
 There are many community initiatives to track new releases on the HyperEVM, including: